mesosphere-backup/dcos-bootstrap/README.md

 ### Destroy DCOS cluster

+When you no longer need your cluster, you can delete it this way:

     make destroy

-### Download CloudFormation templates for inspection
+### Sync CloudFormation templates

+This will sync the CloudFormation templates in `cloudformation/` with the upstream templates used by `make bootstrap`.
+This is useful for inspection and for keeping track of changes.

     make sync